alinnman/celestial-navigation/INSTALL.md

 as described
 [here](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer&pcampaignid=web_share).
-You are recommended to unzip the file to a specific directory (not a root directory), on Android you could create a directory in the "Documents" tree, e.g. "Documents/work/coding".
+You are recommended to unzip the file to a specific directory (not a root directory).
+On Android you could create a directory in the "Documents" tree, e.g. "Documents/work/coding".

 The script [starfix.py](starfix.py) contains the core routines.